 Where are the “I was a slave of the world” testimonies?

 Where are the raw, broken testimonies of the redeeming power of Jesus Christ at?

-I yearn to hear how a person drank from the well of the living water as they were dried up bones living in such dirtiness of their sin.
-I yearn to look into a person’s eyes and see the path they have walked, and I yearn for a person to pour their heart out about how God is amazing, about how God has brought them out of the shadow of the valley of death and has placed them onto solid ground, and I yearn to hear about the struggles and battles that do not meet the eye.
+I yearn to hear how a person drank from the well of the living water as they were dried up bones, I yearn to look into a person’s eyes and see the path they have walked, and I yearn for a person to pour their heart out about how God is amazing, about how God has brought them out of the shadow of the valley of death and has placed them onto solid ground, and I yearn to hear about the struggles and battles that do not meet the eye.

 None of us are perfect, and we can try to be perfect as much as we want, but we will always fail and fall, for Christ was the only perfect person to walk the earth.
-The reality is, is that no one is perfect, instead we are far from perfection due to being born with sin.
+Therefore, many people have testimonies of redemption and grace.

 Every single one of us.